New Preprint, Live!

 The biennial International Gamma Delta (γδ) T Cell Conference brings together scientists from around the world to share cutting-edge discoveries about γδ T cells—a unique and versatile group of immune cells involved in infection control, cancer surveillance, and inflammation regulation.
 This meeting fosters collaboration and innovation, advancing both fundamental knowledge and translational strategies to improve human health.

 Held every two years, the conference traditionally alternates between Europe and the Americas, with occasional meetings in Asia.
 The most recent event—the 11th International γδ T Cell Conference—took place in Toronto from May 20–23, 2025, drawing approximately 350 attendees from academia and industry.
 While most participants came from the U.S., Canada, and Germany, there was strong representation from across the U.K., Europe, Asia, and the Pacific.
-Organized by JC Zuniga-Pflucker, with support from Michele Anderson, Maria Ciofani, and a dedicated local organizing team (myself included), the Toronto meeting was one of the most memorable to date.
+Organized by Professor JC Zuniga-Pflucker, with support from Drs.
+Michele Anderson, Maria Ciofani, and a dedicated local organizing team (myself included), the Toronto meeting was one of the most memorable to date.

 This marked my fourth time attending a γδ T cell conference (three in-person, one virtual), with the 2014 meeting in Chicago being my first.
 I vividly remember being surrounded by 300 people who worked on these fascinating cells—who were genuinely excited about posters and eager to talk science with trainees.
 I’ll never forget nervously approaching Karine Serre and Julie Ribot (then in Bruno’s lab) to rave about their work, and how patient and generous they were in response.
 Of all the meetings so far, the 2016 London conference had the deepest impact on me: I gave a short talk in the first session after Adrian’s opening seminar and, although my talk was only okay, the experience made me feel seen and connected to the community.
 I made many new science friends there—connections I still cherish today.